A-French-PngHash/Bestagram/Back End/database/Database Documentation.md

 Is the id of the user who created the post.
 Linked with foreign key to the id component of the user table.
 ### Post_time
 The UTC time when the post was created.
-### Description
+### Caption
-The description given by the user of the post.
+The caption given by the user of the post.

 ## LikeTable
 This table stores all the like given by one user to another.
 It is named like this because *Like* is a keyword in SQL.